-How to strategically manage your marketing budget with 8 integrated marketing budget templates
+How to strategically manage your marketing spend in 2021 with 8 integrated marketing budget templates

-Setting strategic and channel direction, working toward commercial objectives and KPIs and monitoring success is great, but if you're not tracking budget or ROI per channel it's hard to understand how much money you've had to spend to see a return.
-This is a quick way to burn through the budget you may have had to negotiate from management.
-If you can't prove a tactic has been successful without wasting money, it will be even more difficult to prove it's been successful, or more budget is needed to try again.
+Setting strategic and channel direction, working toward commercial objectives and KPIs and monitoring success is great, but if you're not tracking your ROI per channel it's hard to understand how much money you've had to spend to see a return.
+That's why you need a practical, accessible marketing budget.

 Understanding the share of your budget is important in knowing where your money is being spent against what channel is providing better results.
 Seeing a visual of this in one place will then allow you to change the budget accordingly to optimize spending and ROI.